There is a lot that goes into hosting a large holiday party, but with a few tips from a seasonal pro, you can pull of the best holiday party yet!

 If you are hosting for the first time or need a refresher, download my holiday hosting guide.
 It’s the complete guide for the holidays including a timeline, menu, recipes, shopping list, checklist and more!
 The best part…it’s complete FREE!

 Complete guide including a timeline, menu, recipes, shopping list, checklist and more!

 1. You Are the Host(ess)

 Remember that.
 If you are hosting in your home, you run the show!
 Yes, I do know how counter-intuitive that feels/sounds, but you have to own this gathering.

-Pick a time or times that work for your family members (that live there) and then give attendees an opportunity to weigh in, OR simply pick the date and time.
+Pick a time or times that work for your family members in the home and pick the date and time.
 Understand that not everyone will be able to attend or make it on time, and that’s ok!

 The holidays are such a busy season for many, so don’t go into this thinking you will make everyone happy with what you choose.

 You are not pizza.
 You cannot make everyone happy.

 I make a lot of lists when prepping for big gatherings at our home.